- The Good

 - Better for short projects instead of complete funding

-Kabbage provides revolving lines of credit for inventory, equipment, payroll and other expenses.
+Kabbage offers lines of credit for inventory, equipment, payroll and other expenses.
 Decisions are made instantly and funds arrive very quickly, which makes Kabbage very useful for small businesses with short-term cash flow needs.
 Kabbage is also an option for those with bad credit.
+Apply for a loan here.

 - Initial Fee Rate